zainab-nooh/modern-js-lab/exercise/README.md

 console.log(dog); // undefined
 ```

-Now, the non existent property causes an error.
-Instead our code logs a value of `undefined`.
+Now, instead of the non existent property causing an error, our code logs a value of `undefined`.

 ### Exercise 11: Optional chaining